vivek3120/DATA-690-WANG/Assignment_02/README.md

-**This is my second assignment of working with nymbers and some calculation with them.**
+**This is my second assignment of working with numbers and some calculation with them.**